Union Theological Seminary (Philippines): The Union

 During the special meeting of the Board of Trustees on June 2, 1961, held in Baguio, it was approved that the seminary be assigned to a new location.
 The Board of Founders of the Nanking Theological Seminary provided the funds needed to buy a property.
-There were two options at that time.
-First was to acquire the 5-hectare property at the University of the Philippines in Diliman, which would substantiate the seminary's relationship with the university (which was also founded by the Presbyterians).
-The second option was to purchase a property in a nearby province south of Manila.
-The latter choice was more appealing, the site being an ideal property to establish the new UTS community while creating opportunities for expansion of its ministries in the rural areas.
+After considering buying the 5-hectare property at the University of the Philippines in Diliman, the Trustees purchased a 97-hectare property in Dasmariñas, Cavite, Manila.
 In June 1962, the seminary moved to Dasmariñas, Cavite.
-Development begun on the 97-hectare property before the transfer with the dormitories, classrooms, library and refectory already in progress at that time of the move.
 Housing projects for the faculty were also initiated.
 The seminary continues to stand in this spot today.

+The seminary has been involved in various movements for the protection of human rights.
+Upon the request of the bishops of the UCCP and United Methodist Church in the Philippines in early 2001, the institution accepted and granted shelter to several families of Mangyans from Mindoro who had left their homes due to growing military operations in their localities.
+The seminary has proclaimed its vicinity as a kanlungan ("refuge" in Filipino) and served as a sanctuary to the victims of forced displacement and oppression.

+Education

-While the seminary was still in its original location, a Union High School was established in Manila by the Evangelical Union in 1919.
+A Union High School was established in Manila by the Evangelical Union in 1919.
 Later on, the Union Christian College in San Fernando, La Union, was founded in 1936 with elementary and college departments.
 The seminary began offering college courses in Manila, which eventually led to the birth of Manila Union University in 1947.
 This institution became the Philippine Christian College.
-The schools were all created by the seminary leadership to serve the educational needs of pastors, their families, and the surrounding communities.
-For many years, the seminary and the colleges existed independently and cooperatively under separate boards.
-Most of the facilities in Manila had been shared with the Philippine Christian College until the seminary moved to its new location in Dasmariñas, Cavite.
-Since then, the seminary has occupied a small portion of the building along Taft Avenue, mostly for administrative and academic functions for post-graduate studies.
+The schools were created to serve the educational needs of pastors, their families, and the surrounding communities.

+For many years, the seminary and the colleges existed independently and co-operatively under separate boards.
+Most of the facilities in Manila had been shared with the Philippine Christian College until the seminary moved to Dasmariñas, Cavite.
+Since then, the seminary has occupied a small portion of the building along Taft Avenue, mainly for administrative and academic functions for post-graduate studies.

 The Philippine Christian College attained its university status in 1976.
 The College of Agriculture was then offered in its Dasmariñas, where the Union Theological Seminary was situated.
-In 1978, Union Theological Seminary merged with Philippine Christian University to create Philippine Christian Center of Learning.
+In 1978, Union Theological Seminary merged with Philippine Christian University to create the Philippine Christian Center of Learning.

-This seminary has been involved in various movements for the protection of human rights.
-Upon the request of the bishops of the UCCP and United Methodist Church in the Philippines in early 2001, the institution willingly accepted and granted shelter to several families of Mangyans from Mindoro who had left their homes due to massive military operations in their localities.
-The seminary has proclaimed its vicinity as a kanlungan ("refuge" in Filipino) and served as a sanctuary to the victims of forced displacement and oppression.